-The main purpose of financial instruments is to generate a return on investment.
 The Fund's principal financial instruments, other than derivatives, comprise units in pooled superannuation trusts, unlisted investments, equity securities, fixed interest securities, cash and short-term deposits.
 The main purpose of these financial instruments is to generate a return on investment.